Platform comparison

 Can we use Microsoft Planner and Verto at the same time?

-Does Microsoft Planner satisfy MoP or IPA governance requirements?
+Does Microsoft Planner satisfy P3M compliance or governance requirements?

 What does Microsoft Planner Premium add, does it close the governance gap?